oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_oneCCL_Bindings_For_PyTorch_GettingStarted/README.md

 |:---                               |:---
 | OS                                | Ubuntu* 22.04
 | Hardware                          | Intel® Xeon® scalable processor family <br> Intel® Data Center GPU
-| Software                          | Intel® AI Analytics Toolkit (AI Kit)
+| Software                          | Intel® Extension for PyTorch

 ### For Local Development Environments

 You will need to download and install the following toolkits, tools, and components to use the sample.

-- **Intel® AI Analytics Toolkit (AI Kit)**
+- **Intel® AI Tools**

-  You can get the AI Kit from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Analytics Toolkit for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Kit installation information and post-installation steps and scripts.
+  You can get the AI Tools from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Tools for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Tools installation information and post-installation steps and scripts.

-  oneCCL Bindings for PyTorch* is ready for use once you finish the Intel® AI Analytics Toolkit (AI Kit) installation and have run the post installation script.
+  oneCCL Bindings for PyTorch* is ready for use once you finish the Intel® AI Tools installation and have run the post installation script.

-  You can refer to the *[Get Started with the Intel® AI Analytics Toolkit for Linux*](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit)* for post-installation steps and scripts.
+  You can refer to the *[Get Started with the Intel® AI Tools for Linux*](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit)* for post-installation steps and scripts.

-### For Intel® DevCloud

-The necessary tools and components are already installed in the environment.
-You do not need to install additional components.
-See *[Intel® DevCloud for oneAPI](https://DevCloud.intel.com/oneapi/get_started/)* for information.

 ## Key Implementation Details

 The sample code demonstrates distributed training using oneCCL in PyTorch*. oneCCL is a library for efficient distributed deep learning training that implements such collectives like `allreduce`, `allgather`, and `alltoall`.
 For more information on oneCCL, refer to the [*oneCCL documentation*](https://oneapi-src.github.io/oneCCL/).

-This sample contains a Jupyter Notebook that guides you through the process of running a simple PyTorch* distributed workload on both GPU and CPU by using oneAPI AI Analytics Toolkit.
+This sample contains a Jupyter Notebook that guides you through the process of running a simple PyTorch* distributed workload on both GPU and CPU by using Intel® AI Tools.

 The Jupyter Notebook also demonstrates how to change PyTorch* distributed workloads from CPU to the Intel® Data Center GPU family.